General Information & Overview

 Removing excess gum tissue with gum reduction surgery can help control and prevent periodontal disease.
 Increasing the exposed surface area of the tooth will decrease the depth of periodontal pockets between the teeth and gums where bacteria can grow and harm your oral health.

-The crown lengthening procedure is often referred to as a gingivectomy.
-It is typically performed while patients relax under oral sedation.
 Tenderness may be experienced for several days with over-the-counter medications sufficient for most patients.
 However, prescription medications are available for comfort if needed.

 Crown Lengthening Procedure